ArberSephirotheca/gpu-forward-progress-TLAPlus/README.md

 ```bash
 systemctl service docker start
 ```
-And run earthly bootstrap(only need in first time)
+And run earthly bootstrap (this step is only necessary the first time)
 ```bash
 earthly bootstrap
 ```